Harpers Ferry — What to Do, See, & Where to Eat!

 We were lucky enough to have a train go over the bridge while we were walking over from West Virginia to Maryland.
 Once across, we went down and saw the "Lock 33" which was once a point of commerce and allowed boats to bring coal from the mountains down into urban areas.

-From Lock 33, we made our way back over to the West Virginia side and headed towards St. Peter's Roman Catholic Church.
+From Lock 33, we made our way back over to the West Virginia side of Harpers Ferry and headed towards St. Peter's Roman Catholic Church.
 "The original church was built in 1833 in a pseudo-Gothic style which it kept through the Civil War, in which it was the only church in Harpers Ferry to escape destruction.
 The church was extensively altered in 1896 in the then-popular Neo-Gothic style to produce the church seen today.
 The church commands a sweeping vista across the gorge of the Shenandoah River above its confluence with the Potomac River."
 One thing to note is there are A LOT of stairs to get up to the church.
 Many of the stairs are the original rugged rocks; ranging from easy steps to steep, deep steps.
 However, the view is 100% worth it, so climb on!

 Leaving St Peters we made our way past the ruins of St Johns Episcopal Church and up to Jefferson rock.
 This rock is "famous" after Thomas Jefferson himself said the views from this vantage point are "Worth crossing the Atlantic for" -- I have to say, they were pretty breathtaking.
 We stopped here for a long time to take lots of pictures and see the Potomac from both sides of the rock.

-We decided to climb even higher to see Harpers Ferry Cemetary.
+We decided to climb even higher to see Harpers Ferry Cemetery.
 More stairs lead you up to an open, but very well kept field of old headstones.
 Afterwards we made our way back down to the town and headed over to the water's edge.
 The Potomac is fast moving and can be dangerous, so we didn't get in, but the views from the shoreline are pretty incredible.
 It was a good, relaxing place to end a day full of climbing and carrying babies.

 It is worth noting that Harpers Ferry is almost directly in the middle of the Appalachian Trail hike.
 If someone were to hike from Georgia to Maine, this would be the middle of their hike.
 While at Harpers Ferry we were actually ON the AT.
 The walk from the bridge up to the cemetery is part of this 2,200 mile journey.